tdpetrou/Build-an-Interactive-Data-Analytics-Dashboard-with-Python-Oreilly/README.md

 ### Create the virtual environment

 1. Using the `cd` command
-    1. Open your terminal/command prompt and navigate to the folder you just unzipped and moved from above
+    1. Navigate to the folder you just unzipped and moved from above
     1. Navigate into the `project` directory
 1. Run the command `python -m venv dashboard_venv`.
 This creates a new virtual environment named **dashboard_venv**
 1. Activate the virtual environment with the following command: